Mayank0875/DSA-Problem/Testing/Magical Square copy 3/problem.md

 ## Description

-In the ancient city of Lumeria, mirrors are crafted using magical silver.
-A mirror is said to be perfectly balanced only if its surface area forms a perfect square.
+Every secret code in the cyber vault is represented by a number.
+A code is considered stable only if its number is a perfect square.

-Given two numbers L and R, representing the smallest and largest sizes of mirrors that can be made, determine how many mirror sizes correspond to perfectly balanced mirrors (i.e., perfect squares).
+You are given two integers L and R, the smallest and largest code numbers.
+Determine how many stable codes (perfect squares) exist within this range.

+You cannot use any built-in square root functions.

 ## Examples